The next generation of loading computer has arrived

 3. Approval of damage stability functions – Because the requirements from SOLAS – via IACS – have been implemented in class rules, damage stability functions and calculation results with the loading computer are now subject to class approval.
 For older ships, this will also mean that stability and strength calculations also require class approval.

 Effectively Managing Your Ships’ Stability

 To ensure that best practice is followed, and in line with the newly enforceable regulation, NAPA will now only deliver Type 4 compliant software for passenger ships.
 We believe that this will make a major difference to passenger and crew safety on ferries, cruise liners, and other similar ships.
-Not least because it was give the master of each ship a clear sense of whether or not they are able to make a safe return to port.
+Not least because it was given the master of each ship a clear sense of whether or not they can make a safe return to port.